-8. Positions of Power and Trust (see Appendix Seven)
+8. Positions of Power and Trust

 Sections 16 to 19 of the Sexual Offences Act 2000 (the Act) created a new offence of abuse of trust, applying to the whole of the UK.
-All staff at Fight for Peace (including support staff) are considered to hold Positions of Trust in relation to young people and members who are participating in Fight for Peace activities and programmes, irrespective of the age of those, involved.
+All staff are considered to hold Positions of Trust in relation to young people and members who are participating in Fight for Peace activities and programmes, irrespective of the age of those (see Appendix Nine).